-Hey Babe, are headaches getting you down?
+Hey you!
+Are headaches getting you down?
 If so, you are not alone.
 Headaches can be a painful and debilitating symptom of perimenopause.
 Unfortunately, they are much more likely to afflict women than men.
 Headaches are fickle: triggers that affect one woman’s headaches just might be the cure for another.
-For example, if you find caffeine cures your headaches, it just may be the trigger for the babe seated next to you.
+For example, if you find caffeine cures your headaches, it just may be the trigger for the woman seated next to you.
 A report in Current Treatment Options in Neurology found that between 10-29% of women report migraines in perimenopause.
-Let’s explore the links between headache and perimenopause.
+Let’s explore the links between headache and perimenopause

 Can Perimenopause Cause Headaches?

 Well, it depends on who you are!
 Remember, headaches are fickle.
 Some women that had headaches throughout their reproductive years find that their headaches improved or decreased in severity during perimenopause.
 Other women find just the opposite: they all of a sudden have debilitating headaches once they enter perimenopause.
 The most likely culprit behind perimenopause headaches?
 You probably guessed it – hormones.

 Perimenopause marks the beginning of a woman’s transition to the end of her reproductive years.
 This transitional period is usually accompanied by a number of symptoms that can be aggravating and even debilitating.
 The symptoms associated with perimenopause are commonly due to the hormonal fluctuations that occur in your body as you approach menopause.
 Throughout the perimenopausal period, estrogen and progesterone decline, as well as testosterone.
 However, in the case of perimenopausal headaches, estrogen is usually the cause of headaches.